MetaBorgCube/pcf-tutorial/README.md

 Type information is often used for editor services and transformations.
 This is tightly integrated in the Spoofax language as well.
 For example, hover your mouse over a variable reference for a moment.
 After some time, a tooltip with (e.g.) the text `Type: Nat()` will show up.
 Or, even fancier, CTRL-Click (Cmd-Click on Mac) on a reference.
 Your cursor now should jump to the binder that introduced the variable.

-To understand this behavior, we have to look into the second `referenceTypeOk` rule.
+To understand this behaviour, we have to look into the second `referenceTypeOk` rule.
 This rule contains the following constraints:

 ```
 @x.type := T,